cube-js/cube/docs/content/Deployment/Platform-Kubernetes.md

 ## Update to the latest version

-Specify the tag for the Docker image available from [from Docker Hub][dockerhub-cubejs] (currently `v%CURRENT_VERSION`).
+Specify the tag for the Docker image available from [Docker Hub][dockerhub-cubejs] (currently `v%CURRENT_VERSION`).
 Then update your `cube-api-deployment.yaml` and `cube-refresh-deployment.yaml` to use the new
 tag: